KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 To train the network, we need a clean signal which takes the form of the output from `generate.py`, we then also need files which represent that track after it has been processed by an effect.

+In order to achieve this, a VST host which could be invoked through the command line was preferred.
+Initially a command line utility known as MrsWatson was selected for this.
+It could be invoked with a command such as `mrswatson --input mysong.wav --output out.wav --plugin myplugin` to apply an effect called `myplugin` to `mysong.wav`.
+However, `

 ### Supplementing Dataset with real Music

 ## Deep Learning Framework